Picton Castle: Fourteenth century

+Fifteenth century

-In 1405, French troops supporting Owain Glyndŵr attacked and held the Castle, and it was seized again during the English Civil War in 1645 by Parliamentary forces.
+In 1405, French troops supporting Owain Glyndŵr attacked and seized the Castle, and it was seized again during the English Civil War in 1645 by Parliamentary forces.

 In the 15th century, the male-line of Wogans died out.
 Their heiress, Katherine, married Owen Dunn (Owain Dwnn).
 Sir Henry Dunn (Dwnn), the grandson of Owen and Katherine, only had daughters.
 The Picton Castle estate thus came into the hands of the Philipps family when Sir Henry's daughter Jane married Sir Thomas ap Philipps of Cilsant in the 1490s.
 Sir John Philipps, who inherited the castle in the 15th century, remodelled the building and created a new entrance which remained until the 1820s when a new entrance was designed by Thomas Rowlands (who also designed Slebech Church).

+Seventeenth century

 In 1611, King James I wanted to pay for his army in Ireland and decided to raise the money by selling baronetcies.
 Sir John Philipps paid £1,095 for his hereditary title.

+Eighteenth century

+In June 1762, Cesar Picton, a black child presumably taken from Senegal, travelled with the Phillips family from Norbiton Place in Kingston upon Thames to Picton Castle, but did not return with the family to England in October.
+Instead he remained at the castle, presumably to be trained as a servant.
+He later chose his surname possibly on the basis of his short residence here.

+Nineteenth century

 The estate remained with the Philipps family until the death of Lord Milford in 1823, when it was inherited by his cousin Richard Grant, who assumed the surname Philipps and was created a Baronet in 1828 and Baron Milford in 1847.
 His heir was his half-brother, the Reverend James Henry Alexander Philipps (formerly Gwyther), who assumed by royal licence the surname and arms of Philipps.
 On his death the estate passed to his son-in-law, Charles Edward Gregg Philipps, who was created a Baronet, of Picton, in 1887 (see Philipps baronets) then to Sir Richard Foley Foley-Philipps, cousin of Sir John Erasmus, and grandson of Charles Edward Gregg Philipps.